euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 The speed-up measured when going from 4 threads to 8 threads (i.e. from one processor to two on this system) is very small showing we reach the limits of the algorithm.
-The only way to go faster is to start thinking in parallel from beginning and re-design the algorithm so that it works natively with lots of threads.
+The only way to go faster is to start thinking in parallel from the beginning and re-design the algorithm so that it works natively with lots of threads.
-This approach is the one taken by OpenCL where thousands of threads are virtually running in parallel.
+This approach is the one taken by [OpenCL]_ where thousands of threads are virtually running in parallel.
-This will be described in paragraph 5.
+This will be described in paragraph :ref:`paralleliztion`.

 Pixel splitting
 ===============